-- (A) Zaragoza Road is transformed into a walkable multiway boulevard, with buildings fronting the street. - (B) Public spaces are incorporated replacing underutilized parking lots and providing a center for the neighborhood. - © Parking is provided behind buildings in mid-block parking lots and decks. - Existing buildings are incorporated into the urban neighborhood by reconfiguring their frontages into walkable streets with onstreet parking. - (E) Retention areas are integrated as civic amenities. - (F) New tree-lined, walkable streets attract residential development.
+- (A) Zaragoza Road is transformed into a walkable multiway boulevard, with buildings fronting the street. - (a) Public spaces are incorporated replacing underutilized parking lots and providing a center for the neighborhood. - © Parking is provided behind buildings in mid-block parking lots and decks. - © Existing buildings are incorporated into the urban neighborhood by reconfiguring their frontages into walkable streets with onstreet parking. - E Retention areas are integrated as civic amenities. - F New tree lined, walkable streets attract residential development.